Cooperative Engagement Capability: India

 On 15 May 2019, the Indian Navy conducted the maiden cooperative engagement firing of the Barak 8.
 The firing was undertaken on the Western Seaboard by 2 Kolkata-class destroyers, and wherein the missiles of both ships were controlled by one ship to intercept different aerial targets at extended ranges.
 The trial was carried out by the Indian Navy, DRDO and Israel Aerospace Industries.
 The capability would be rolled out on all future major warships of the Indian Navy.

 The test employed the full Joint Taskforce Coordination (JTC) mode which implements the Barak 8 ‘Cooperative Engagement’ operating mode.
 The trial comprised two complex scenarios involving multiple platforms and several simultaneous targets.

 The destroyers detected multiple targets using their EL/M-2248 MF-STAR radars and launched several missiles at those targets.
 What was different was that only one of the ships controlled the engagement, intercepting different aerial targets at extended ranges by the missiles fired from both ships using the systems’ JTC mode.
 The test demonstrated the ability of MRSAM to operate wide area air defense, distributing assets and control over different platforms and locations.
 Previous MRSAM firing trials were conducted on a single platform, in the stand-alone mode.

+On 24 April 2025, conducted a missile test of the Barak 8 which intercepted a sea-skimming target in the Arabian Sea through precision cooperative engagement.